sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-rest-api/hana-cloud-alerts-rest-api.md

 ---
-title: Accessing SAP HANA Cloud Alerts and Metrics using a REST API
+title: Access SAP HANA Cloud Alerts and Metrics using a REST API
 description: Learn how to access details of triggered alerts, as well as how to access the list of available database metrics and values of a specified metric using a REST API.
 auto_validation: true
 time: 15